O-ffender/Discord-Mass-Report-Bot/README.md

 ## Usage
 - Python 3.8 or above is required.
 - I develop for Windows machines only and do not intentionally support other operating systems.
-- If the bot doesn't work then open command panel and type py install colorama
+- If the bot doesn't work then open command panel and type pip install colorama

 1. Run main.py.